hantsy/jakartaee8-starter-boilerplate/docs/05prod.md

 $minikube delete
 ```

-#### Deploying on a local Kubernetes cluster
+#### Deploying on the local Kubernetes cluster

+When a local Kubernetes cluster is ready, it is time to deploy our application into this Kubernetes cluster.

-Create a Deployment using the docker images we have built.
+Firstly, create a *deployment* from the docker images we have built.

 ```bash
 $ kubectl create deployment jakartaee8-starter --image=hantsy/jakartaee8-starter-wildfly